 Atlantic hurricane season 2017: What you should know

-Hurricane Irma, a Category 5 hurricane, has already hit Barbuda and may strike the U.S. in the coming days.
+Hurricane Irma, a Category 5 hurricane, has already wreaked havoc in the Caribbean, including the islands of Barbuda, St. Thomas, St. Martin and Puerto Rico.

-The storm was approximately 65 miles east of St. Thomas and 140 miles east of San Juan, Puerto Rico, the National Hurricane Center said Wednesday in an 11 a.m.
+The storm, which is set to strike South Florida, was approximately 120 miles southeast of Grand Turk Island in Turks and Caicos, the National Hurricane Center said Thursday in a 11 a.m.
 ET advisory.

 Both Florida and South Carolina have declared a state of emergency as they make storm preparations.

 Irma comes on the heels of Hurricane Harvey, which slammed Texas and Louisiana in late August.
-The death toll related to that storm reached at least 60, according to the Associated Press.
+The death toll related to that storm has reached 70.

 The hurricane season for the Atlantic - which started June 1 - will continue through the end of November.
 Here's what you should know about the potential coming storms.